CaptainCrowbar/crow/docs/regex.md

 ```

 The regex matching functions return a `Regex::match` object to report the
 result of a matching attempt.
+Behaviour is undefined if a `Regex::match`
+object is used after the `Regex` it was created from is modified or
+destroyed.

 ```c++
 match::match() noexcept;